 A big part of what makes a WONDERFEAST on-site art history seminar special is that the learning happens on multiple levels.
-In addition to steeping ourselves in the history, culture, and art of the Roman High Renaissance and Baroque periods for Sensuality and Splendor 2018, we’ll also engage with texts – general audience and scholarly – to enhance our exploration of this fascinating period.
+In addition to steeping ourselves in the history, culture, and art of imperial Rome and of the Roman High Renaissance and Baroque periods for Patrons, Artists, and Private Palazzi, we’ll also engage with texts – general audience and scholarly – to enhance our exploration of this fascinating period.

 Below is a collection of titles that I thought you might find interesting.
 Their subject matter is Italy or Rome and ranges from surveys of the idiosyncrasies of the national psyche, to the dark underside of political corruption and the mafia, to histories of the country, the papacy, and the city of Rome.
 The titles can be found on Amazon or probably even through your local bookstore or library.

 La Bella Figura, Beppe Severgnini.
 A great place to start for a deliciously tongue-in-cheek exploration of the Italian mind and Italian customs.
 Deconstructing the myth of la dolce vita, Severgnini instead insists on showing us Italia – warts and all.
 Fantastically fun, it helps to better understand the only nation ‘capable of producing both Botticelli and Berlusconi.’

 A Concise History of Italy, Christopher Duggan.
 The title is spot-on: Duggan manages to pack a great deal of complicated history into this small volume in the best tradition of British scholarship.
 Interestingly, since the book’s main topic is Italy, and Italy as a united country didn’t exist between the fall of Rome and the 19th century, the chapters on the in-between centuries of fragmentation are rather brief.
 Nevertheless, Duggan does leave his reader with a solid understanding of the history of this complex and often embattled nation.